dragoncoder047/blog/aaaa/cellular automata/wireworld++.md

     The most heavily-studied one is called **Conway's Game of Life** (due to its creator, the mathematician John Conway) and is on a square grid where each cell can be in one of two states, "alive" or "dead".
 A dead cell will be "born" and become alive in the next generation if exactly 3 of its 8 neighbors touching it are alive, and an alive cell will remain alive if 2 or 3 of its neighbors are alive.

     I won't bore you with the details of this specific cellular automaton because it has so heavily been researched.
 Nathaniel Johnston has set up an entire website to host a wiki, forums, several old pages of discoveries from the 1970s-1990s, and even a book he co-authored.
 That site is <https://conwaylife.com/> -- go there if you are interested.
 You can also find that link at the bottom of every page.

-After some Googling I discovered a cellular automata called Wireworld that is designed to simulate electronic circuits.
-Each of its square cells can be in one of four states, "empty" (which always stays empty, and is shown here in black), "electron head" (which subsequently turns to a tail, and is shown in blue), "electron tail" (which subsequently turns to wire), and "empty wire" (which remains wire unless exactly 1 or 2 of the 8 neighbors is a "head", and is shown in orange.)
-Have a look at the [Wikipedia page on Wireworld](https://en.wikipedia.org/wiki/Wireworld) for more details.

 Almost simultaneously with that I discovered a magnificent computer constructed in Wireworld by David Moore and Mark Owen.
 They also have a rudimentary introduction to Wireworld construction on their website along with an overview of their computer -- <http://quinapalus.com/wi-index.html>.
 The link to Julien Thevenon's reverse engineering is down, but after some more Googling I found it buried at pages 120-164 of <http://1010.co.uk/org/erdsir_modes_reader.pdf>.
 I have extracted the relevant pages [here]({attach}quinapalus_computer_reverse_engineering.pdf) so you don't have to scroll, and in case that goes down too.